Lwam89/Python_Challenge1/README.md

 # Python_Challenge1
 PyBank

-In this challenge, I am are tasked with creating a Python script for analyzing the financial records of my company.
+In this challenge, We are tasked with creating a Python script for analyzing the financial records of a company.
 I will give a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, my company has rather lax standards for accounting so the records are simple.)

 My task is to create a Python script that analyzes the records to calculate each of the following: